Primary Education Tutor in Liverpool

 • Identifying clear teaching objectives and specifying how they will be taught and assessed.

-• To understand the Club’s Safeguarding policy, procedures, and best practice guidelines.
+• To understand the Club’s Safeguarding policy, procedures and best practice guidelines.

-• To use this understanding to ensure safe working practices, appropriate reporting of concerns and contribute positively to an Anti‑bullying environment.
+• To use this understanding to ensure safe working practices, appropriate reporting of concerns and contribute positively to an anti‑bullying environment.

 Who we are looking for:

-We are looking for an individual who has previous experience of working in schools and community settings specifically within the 4‑11 age group and who have been identified with SEN/D.
+We are looking for an individual who has previous experience of working in schools and community settings specifically within the 4–11 age group and who have been identified with SEN/D. With sound knowledge and understanding of the National Curriculum, across all subjects as well as PE and Sports Premium, our ideal candidate will also hold the following qualifications.

 Essential qualifications include: